apollo

 unsafe

-CAPECITABINE should not be used during pregnancy because it causes harm to the fetus (newborn baby).
+Capecitabine should not be used during pregnancy because it causes harm to the fetus (newborn baby).
 Both women of childbearing potential and men must use an effective contraception method while taking fluorouracil and for at least six months afterwards.
 Please consult your doctor about any concerns regarding this.

 • Safety Warning